PDC-support/hpc-intro-retired/_episodes/01-overview.md

 The words "cloud", "cluster", and "high-performance computing" get thrown around a lot.
 So what do they mean exactly?
 And more importantly, how do we use them for our work?

-- *Cloud* refers to remote computing resources of any kind
+- *Cloud* refers to remote computing resources of any kind.
-  - webservers, remote storage, API endpoints, and more traditional "compute" resources.
+  - Webservers, remote storage, API endpoints, and more traditional "compute" resources.
-- *Cluster* describes a network of computers sharing a common purpose
+- *Cluster* describes a network of computers sharing a common purpose.
-  - used to accomplish tasks that might otherwise be too big for any one computer.
+  - Used to accomplish tasks that might otherwise be too big for any one computer.

 ![The cloud is made of Linux](../img/linux-cloud.jpg)